Who is ATBX?

 Samantha Fuesy is a Board Certified Behavior Analyst and received her Master’s Degree in Applied Behavior Analysis from the University of South Florida.
 Samantha began her career in ABA working with adults diagnosed with developmental disabilities who engaged in severe problem behaviors and young children diagnosed with autism.

 Since 2014 Samantha has been providing ABA services to youth involved in the Juvenile Justice system.
-Sam specializes in developing system wide behavior management systems and plans for residential and detention facilities and providing individualized ABA services for youth in residential, detention and foster care settings.
-Samanatha’s goal is to disseminate ABA by educating and training others to ensure high quality, effective ABA treatment is accessible to vulnerable populations that often get left behind.
+Samantha specializes in developing system wide behavior management systems and plans for residential and detention facilities and providing individualized ABA services for youth in residential, detention and foster care settings.
+Samantha’s goal is to disseminate ABA by educating and training others to ensure high quality, effective ABA treatment is accessible to vulnerable populations that often get left behind.

 Emily Kieffer is originally from Southern Illinois.
 She received her Bachlors in Psychology from Southern Illinois University at Carbondale.
 Then she attended Middle Tennessee State University where she obtained a Masters in Clinical Psychology with a specialization in Applied Behavior Analysis.
 During her graduate studies, she interned with the Department of Corrections in Tennessee working with work release to death row male and female populations.